FHA Home Loans Made Simple

 FHA also allows shorter wait periods after major credit events: just two years after a Chapter 7 bankruptcy, one year into a Chapter 13 repayment plan (with court approval), and three years after a foreclosure in most cases.
 These more forgiving guidelines help buyers get back into a home sooner, even after financial setbacks.

-Because the government insures FHA loans, lenders can offer them with lower credit minimums, smaller down payments, and competitive interest rates, even if you don’t have perfect credit or a long credit history.
+Because the government insures these FHA guaranteed loans, lenders can offer them with lower credit minimums, smaller down payments, and competitive interest rates, even if you don’t have perfect credit or a long credit history.

 FHA Loan Rates

-Griffin Funding offers live FHA mortgage rates that are updated daily to reflect the latest trends.
 Want to know what rate you qualify for?
 Our team can provide a personalized quote and walk you through your best loan options in just minutes.

 Types of FHA Loans